 PRIMARY LOCATION: Central Ave.
-North side of school in parking lot OFF CAMPUS LOCATION: Word of Life Church 9129 Central Avenue, Orangevale
+North side of school in parking lot OFF CAMPUS LOCATION: Divine Savior Church, 9079 Greenback Ln, Orangevale

 Agency Center

 The Agency Center will be used for all law enforcement, fire, or other personnel as an activity coordination center.
 The Logistics Liaison will be responsible for directing all appropriate outside personnel to the Agency Center.
 The Logistics Liaison will also coordinate law enforcement, fire, or other relevant activities with the Incident Commander.